ladobarnovi/ravel-vst/README.md

 ### Swing, Nudge and Humanize

-**Swing** (Timing tab, global) delays every other step of the absolute grid, so it stays anchored to the bar rather than to wherever a short pattern happened to start. **Nudge** shifts one lane wholesale. **Humanize** adds per-step jitter, also hash-based, so it's repeatable.
+**Swing** delays every other step of the absolute grid, so it stays anchored to the bar rather than to wherever a short pattern happened to start.
+Each stack has **its own Swing** — Notes and CC answer to their own clocks, so they can be shifted differently, or not at all. **Nudge** shifts one lane wholesale and **Humanize** adds per-step jitter, also hash-based and so repeatable; both are Note-lane controls.

 All three move step *boundaries*, which meant reworking how the step index is derived.
 It's still stateless — rather than `floor(ppq / stepPpq)`, it picks the largest candidate index